Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

 The default setting is `false`.
-If `exit-when-no-validator-keys-enabled` is set to `false`, Teku continues running even when no validator keys are loaded.
+If this option is set to `false`, Teku continues running even when no validator keys are loaded.

-When `exit-when-no-validator-keys-enabled` is set to `true`, Teku will automatically exit if no validator keys are loaded, or there are no active validators.
+If this option is set to `true`, Teku automatically exits if no validator keys are loaded, or there are no active validators.

 :::important